Abooddy/reactjs-navbar/README.md

 ## Demo

-Try out the navbar by [clicking here](http://google.com "clicking here"). :tw-1f600:
+Try out the navbar by [clicking here](https://react-yeurin.stackblitz.io/ "clicking here").

 ## Usage

-Below is a comprehensive exmaple of how to use the component.
+Below is a comprehensive example of how to use the component.
 Details are further explained afterwards.

 ```jsx
 import React, { Component } from "react";